shounakG/GoREST/README.md

 ******************************Intelligent Client*************************************************************************************
 Client uses the information provided by the server to implement the remedial logic.
-How this works is that in case the server's performance is going down, i.e, i.
-Used Memory > Available Memory
+How this works is that in case the server's performance is going down, i.e,

-     ii.
-CPU Usage > 80%
+i.
+Used Memory > Available Memory ii.
+CPU Usage > 80% iii.
-     iii.
 High number of current connections, etc. then, client will take remedial actions like,

 i.
 Decreasing the number of retires per minute (To not clog the server) ii.
 Increasing the timeout (So that the server can take more time to process the request before it being ruled as failed) iii.
 Increasing the number of retries, etc.

 The client also consists of a Circuit Breaker that trips when there failures are detected consecutively.

 The working of this client is demonstated in the RestClientFinal.html file.

 ****************************Testing and Monitoring**********************************************************************************
-We've used newrelic.com's API to monitor the health of the server and provide us with graphical representation of
+We've used newrelic.com's API to monitor the health of the server and provide us with graphical representation of:

 i.
 Throughput
 ii.
 Transaction Time
 iii.
 Apdex Score, etc.